History of ESPN in Timeline

 2001: ESPN Original Entertainment Formed

-On March 30, 2003, ESPN launched its high definition simulcast feed, originally branded as ESPNHD, with a broadcast of the Texas Rangers and Anaheim Angels Opening Day game.
+On March 30, 2003, ESPN launched its high definition simulcast feed, originally branded as ESPNHD, with an Opening Day broadcast of the Texas Rangers and Anaheim Angels.

-In January 2004, ESPN Deportes became a 24-hour sports channel.
+In January 2004, ESPN Deportes transitioned into a 24-hour sports channel.

-In 2004, ESPN last carried nationally televised NHL games before the new agreement in 2021.
+In 2004, ESPN last carried national-televised NHL games until they regained the rights in 2021.

-On March 4, 2005, ESPNU, a subscription television network dedicated to college athletics, was launched.
-The network focuses on a variety of college sports, including basketball, football, baseball, swimming, and ice hockey.
+On March 4, 2005, ESPNU, a subscription television network, was launched, focusing on college athletics including basketball, football, baseball, college swimming, and ice hockey.

 2006: ESPN Loses Sunday Night Football Rights

-In 2006, ESPN lost the rights to Sunday Night Football to NBC after holding them for 17 years.
+In 2006, ESPN lost the rights to broadcast Sunday Night Football to NBC.

 March 2008: ESPN Films Created

-In 2009, 30 for 30 started airing and continues airing to this day.
-Each episode is through the eyes of a well known filmmaker and has featured some of the biggest directors in Hollywood.
+In 2009, 30 for 30 started airing and continues to air to this day.

 Loading Video...

-Since August 2010, ESPNews has gradually incorporated encores of ESPN's various sports debate and entertainment shows and video simulcasts of ESPN Radio shows, in addition to sports news programming.
+In August 2010, ESPNews began to incorporate encores of ESPN's various sports debate and entertainment shows, video simulcasts of ESPN Radio shows, and sports news programming.

 On August 31, 2011, ESPN3, an online streaming service, was incorporated into the WatchESPN platform.